Krikcet/private-events/README.md

 - make each event private and add the functionality for the event creator to invite specific users to an event
   - delete unnecessary views

-- customize devise controller to display notice when username is already taken
+- customize javascript to display notice when username is already taken

 - back to event should link back to current event from edit event page